mattmakai/fullstackpython.com/source/content/pages/operating-system.rst

 :slug: operating-system
 :sort-order: 03

-The operating system sits directly on top of the server or virtual server and provides access to computing resources.
+The operating system runs on top of the server or virtual server and controls access to computing resources.
 The only operating system I can recommend for production Python web stack deployments is a flavor of Linux.
 Ubuntu Long Term Support (LTS) releases, Red Hat Enterprise Linux, and CentOS are all viable options.